pascal-huber/typst-letter-template/README.md

    [issue](https://github.com/typst/typst/issues/204)
  - [ ] Decide if rending return_to and remark_zone is okay for C5-WINDOW-RIGHT
  - [ ] Create an example with json/yaml data
+ - [ ] Add locale and language defaults.